bsakari/bsakari/README.md

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [sakaribenjamin@gmail.com](mailto:sakaribenjamin@gmail.com)
-* 🤝  I'm open to collaborating on Kotlin, Java, Javascript, Php(Laravel) and or Android
+* 🤝  I'm open to collaborating on Python, Kotlin, Java, Javascript, Php(Laravel) and or Android

 ### Skills